oomek/attractplus/Layouts.md

 fe.path_expand( path )
 ```

 Expand the given path name.
 A leading `~` or `$HOME` token will be become the user's home directory.
-On Windows systems, a leading `%SYSTEMROOT%` token will become the path to the Windows directory and a leading `%PROGRAMFILES%` or `%PROGRAMFILESx86%` will become the path to the applicable Windows `Program Files` directory.
+On Windows systems, a leading `%SYSTEMROOT%` token will become the path to the Windows directory and a leading `%PROGRAMFILES%` or `%PROGRAMFILES(X86)%` will become the path to the applicable Windows `Program Files` directory.
+For full list of Windows environment variables follow this [link](https://learn.microsoft.com/en-us/windows/deployment/usmt/usmt-recognized-environment-variables)

 **Parameters**